RevoU-FSSE-2/week-9-m-istighfar/readme.md

 # Express MySQL API

-This project provides a RESTful API built using Express.js and MySQL for managing users and their transactions.
+This application provides a simple backend service to manage users and their respective transactions.
+The data is stored in a MySQL database and exposes several endpoints to interact with the data.

-## Features
+## Tech Stack

-- Fetch details of all users.
-- Retrieve a specific user's details, including a summary of their balance and expenses.
-- Manage transactions for users: create, update, and delete transactions.
+- Javascript
+- Node.js
+- Express.js
+- MySQL as Databse

 ## Prerequisites